cabca/Linux-files/Arch Linux - How to enable multilib and install Steam using pacman.md

 Steam installation with Pacman
 Tweaking <strong>pacman.conf</strong>
 <br>
-Enjoying Steam requires activating the “<strong>multilib</strong>” repository.
+Enjoying Steam requires activating the <strong>multilib</strong> repository.
 It’s not enabled by default.
-We have to manually edit the “<strong>pacman.conf</strong>” file and enable multilib.
+We have to manually edit the <strong>pacman.conf</strong> file and enable <strong>multilib</strong>.

 <br>